-Among the governmental services provided by Tribal rehabilitation program which is funded entirely by the federal go deficiency of federal funding of the program, on-Reservation sh resident tribal members with alcohol problems.
-Thus, although thi serious medical and social problem on the Reservation and is essent of the Tribe, the program is badly in need of additional tribal func
+Among the governmental services provided by Tribal government is its alcohol rehabilitation program which is funded entirely by the federal government.
+Because of the deficiency of federal funding of the program, on-Reservation shelters are not available for resident tribal members with alcohol problems.
+Thus, although this program combats the most serious medical and social problem on the Reservation and is essential to the health and welfare of the Tribe, the program is badly in need of additional tribal funding.